daplantagenet/case-based-reasoning/README.md

 ### Distance Matrix

-Alternatively, you may be interested in the distance matrix.
-Then you have to call:
+Alternatively, you may be interested in the distance matrix:

 ```{r}
 ovarian %>%